 Why Do Dark Pools Exist?

 Although dark pools get a lot of bad press, they serve a good purpose.
 By hiding the details of such a high-volume transaction, the market is not disrupted.
 A block trade executed in public can easily cause panic.
-An investor may interpret it as desperation to sell or buy a particular stock.
+In general, a block trade visible to the public may have an investor interpret it as a desperation sell or buy of a particular stock.
 Other investors may attempt to execute a similar order resulting in a swell in supply.
 The result is that the stocks may devalue.

 Dark pools also increase the likelihood of selling a large block of securities without breaking into smaller units.
 A one-time sale is easier to negotiate and execute than several separate trades.
 Although dark pools were made for big institutions, banks and brokers have opened up these forums to retail investors.
 It helps them avoid stock exchange fees hence a higher profit margin.

 Whatever your feelings are for the dark pools, they are here to stay.
 The part of the market structure adds to the efficiency of the stock market by providing liquidity of certain securities.
 Dark pools have become so prevalent that almost 40% of all executed stock trades in the U.S are done in dark pools.

 Most times, the buyer and the seller trade directly in a dark pool with the help of a broker.
 Like traditional stock markets, dark pools have pricing rules and the same order types.
 The only difference is that the trades are off-market or over the counter.